ZupIT/beagle-docs/content/en/android/customization/loading-and-errors-treatment.md

 title: Loading and errors treatment
 weight: 128
 description: >-
-  You will find here information on how to customize Beagle's behaviour to each loading screens and errors treatments.
+  In this section, you will find information on how to customize Beagle's behavior to each loading screens and errors treatments.
 ---

 ---